Jammicus/Miscellaneous/Book_Summaries/TheCleanCoder.md

 ### Hope

 * Always avoid hoping!
-* Hope is a project killer and destroys schedules and repuations
+* Hope is a project killer and destroys schedules and reputations

 ### Rushing